globalsmile/Twitter-Sentiment-Analysis/README.md

 - The `Calender` table was marked as the official date table in the dataset.
 - A `one-to-many (*:1) relationship` was created between the `Tweet_Analysis` and the `Calender` tables using the `date` column in each of the tables
-- The realtioships formed in the data model is shown below:

 ---